Xmetalfanx/linuxSetup/documentation/development/Installing.md

 ## Installing

 ### installApp function

 'installApp' is the name of the function and take an unlimited amount of arguments.
-    - it DOES echo out those arguements in a line similar "Installing <arguments here>"
+    - it DOES echo out those arguments in a line similar "Installing <arguments here>"
     - it then uses the $install var to install the selected

 ### $install variable